LPhD/Jess/docs/source/slicing.rst

 	nano SUI.py
 	python3 SUI.py

 The script will now iteratively gather all semantically related lines to your given entry point.
-It will output the result as a Graphviz .dot file and a .png file.
+It will output the result as a Graphviz .dot file and a .png file in the folder $JESS/customScripts/SemanticUnit.